1jour1vin

 About the estate:

-It took the tenacious André Lurton no less than forty years to rebuild the entire estate almost from scratch by 1992.
-Classified exclusively for white wines, the production—overseeing which are oenologists Denis Dubourdieu and Valérie Lavigne—is entirely dedicated to Sauvignon Blanc, yielding crystalline expressions of this grape variety.
-In its youth, the wine may seem to express the primary qualities of Sauvignon Blanc more than those of its terroir, but it often acquires surprising complexity with age, as we have already seen from tasting vintages that are ten years old.
-On the red side, Merlot dominates in a vineyard that is beginning to age a bit, but which has long produced fairly light wines.
+It took the tenacious André Lurton no less than forty years to succeed, in 1992, in rebuilding this estate almost in its entirety.
+Classified exclusively for white wines, the production—overseen by winemakers Denis Dubourdieu and Valérie Lavigne—is entirely dedicated to Sauvignon Blanc, yielding crystalline expressions of this grape variety.
+In its youth, the wine may seem to express the primary qualities of Sauvignon Blanc more than those of its terroir, but it often acquires surprising complexity with age, as we have already seen from tastings of vintages that are ten years old.
+As for the reds, Merlot dominates in a vineyard that is beginning to show its age, but which has long produced fairly light wines.
 With the arrival of Michel Rolland and his team, things have been moving in the right direction for the reds since 2003!
 A clear quest for denser, silkier, and more seductive wines is underway.
 In 2014 and 2015, a small volume of red wine underwent full vinification in 30 barrels and 4 9-hectoliter casks.
-And these initiatives are sure to gain momentum with the arrival in 2015 of Christine Lurton at the helm of the Pessac-Léognan estates owned by André Lurton, the man with 600 hectares of vineyards—in which Crédit Agricole is a major shareholder.
+And these initiatives are sure to gain momentum with the arrival in 2015 of Christine Lurton at the helm of the Pessac-Léognan estates owned by André Lurton—the man behind 600 hectares of vineyards—in which Crédit Agricole is a major shareholder.

 Wine Spectator